1. Socialive Support Center

 Capture Card

-A device used in conjunction with a computer that allows real-time a/v signal to be interpreted by the computer and encode for livestreaming.
+A device used in conjunction with a computer that allows real-time a/v signal to be interpreted by the computer and encoded for livestreaming.
 It brings video (and sometimes audio) signal into the computer, usually converting HDMI or SDI video signal into USB output.

 Capture-Create-Distribute